What is pseudotumor cerebri?

 - Persistent ringing in the ears (tinnitus)

-These symptoms may resemble other medical problems.
-Always consult your doctor for a diagnosis.
+These symptoms may look like other medical problems.
+Always see your healthcare provider for a diagnosis.

 You may find that certain symptoms increase when you're exerting yourself.
 Exercise tends to raise the pressure in the skull.